Nordic applicants: 15th of April

 - The application deadline for Norwegian and other Nordic applicants is April 15th for admission to the autumn semester

 - Her finner du all informasjon knyttet til søking og opptak.

 Applicants from outside the Nordic countries:

-- The application deadline for self-financing and quota schreme applicants is December 1st for admission to the autumn semester.
+- The application deadline for International applicants is November 15th for admission to the following autumn semester.

 - You will find more information about international admission here.

 The study program uses a variety of teaching methods, and includes lectures, projects, student presentations, teamwork and mandatory assignments.
 These methods will help students to take an active role in the learning process by writing tasks and project reports in order to achieve the total learning outcome of the study program.
 It is emphasized that learning activities will contribute to professional development of students and their skills for collaboration, communication and practical problem solving through working in groups.
 The study program provides knowledge about scientific theories and methods, and the project paper and master thesis are designed for individual research work.

 Lectures are organized either as blocks or regularly, on a weekly basis.
 In some courses, seminars may be arranged.
 Some courses may include compulsory lectures, exercises, excursion and approval of exercises/fieldwork or semester reports.
 This will be stated in the course descriptions.